qdj0511/Linkis-Doc/en_US/User_Manual/Linkis1.0_User_Manual.md

 ## 3. Linkis1.0 new submit interface with Label support

-Linkis1.0 adds the client.submit method, which is used to interface with the new task execution interface of 1.0, and supports the input of Label and other parameters
+Linkis1.0 adds the client.submit method, which is used to adapt with the new task execution interface of 1.0, and supports the input of Label and other parameters

 ### 3.1 Java Test Class